-Julie Mason was a Lead Conversion Specialist at a local image conversion company, while Keagen was a Cub Scout who was preparing to start soccer at the YMCA.
-They were living in Ruthi’s childhood home, and they planned to renovate it so the three could live there together when Ruthi moved in.
+Julie Mason was a Lead Conversion Specialist at a local image conversion company while Keagen was a Cub Scout who was preparing to start soccer at the YMCA.
+They were living in Ruthi’s childhood home, and they planned to renovate it so the three could live there together.
 However, the house was too damaged by the fire and was subsequently torn down, destroying not only their lives, but also the dreams the family had together.

 “Keagen and I talked about running or riding our bicycles to the park with his dog Bella,” Ruthi says of the plans they’d been making.
 “Julie was talking about going camping in the winter and that we needed to get some winter camping gear.
 Keagen always had a great time camping no matter what time of year they went.”